TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 The option to use the combined modifier bit instead of a modifier byte, is used in the top row Cut-Copy-Paste keys, and also for some of the pre-programmed examples for the M1-M24 keys.

 Macros sent to the PC from the built-in keyboard can also be saved to file aX X = 01-99.
-Press [Up] after sending the macros to the PC to save and assign them to the [M,S,T X]key.

-To set it up at first (displays red xx = Src Num Dst Num) press [Src] once then [Dst] - it will now show M01 M01 i.e. the source and destination macro is M1 and M1.
+The aX macros are automatically saved - no need to press [Up] after pressing [EXE].
+They will be saved to the SDCard (orange Target) or Flash (white Destination).
+To copy them as an MST macro setup Ax MSTx X,x = 01-99, 01-24 in ant orange-white combination but make sure the storage medium with the source file is chosen, then press [Cpy], or enter aX=MSTx and press [Cpy].

-Note: The [Cpy] key on page 4 is now the most direct way to copy the [Src][Num] to [Dst][Num] Macro.
-The alternative is the starcode *cm* = [Cpy] macro source->dest.
+Note: The [Cpy] key on page 4 is the most direct way to copy the [Src][Num] to [Dst][Num] Macro.
+The alternative is the starcode *cm* = [Cpy] macro source->dest and it can include K keys.
 Note: If *cm* can copy to K1-K24 definitions max 3 byte macros.

 Example 1: Set up M01 M04 as SrcNum DstNum - then press [CTR][SHF][TEI]2x[EXE][UP] - press [Up] to save to key Target
           (Destination) key [M4].
 Press [M4] and the (Windows) Task-Manager opens (Ctrl+Shft+Esc).
 Example 2: Set up M01 M01 - press [GUI][r][EXE][Up] - save to key [M1] - file list shows two files a01 and m01 - both
            3 bytes length - setup Source M01 then press [Lst] it shows E3 15 00 which are in hexadecimal [GUI][r][NULL]
            Copy M01 to Key [S4] - Set up M01 S04 then  press [Cpy].
 Press [M4] to test and setup SrcNum S04 then press
-           [Lst] - E3 15 00 00 (one 0x00 added).
+           [Lst] - E3 15 00 (one 0x00 added if last byte is not 0x00).
 Press key [S4] to open the run window.
 Example 3: Set up A01 S01 - then [Cpy] - file list has s01 4 press [S1] open run command window
 Example 4: Set up A04 S02 - then [Cpy] - file list has s02 5 press [S2] open TaskMan
 Example 5: Set up S04 M04 - press [GUI][r][EXE][Up] - press [S4] to open run window